milaan9/01_Python_Introduction/README.md

 3. Extract the ZIP and open it.
 Unfortunately I don't have any more specific instructions because how exactly this is done depends on which operating system you run.

-4. Run `make-html.py` and follow the instructions.
+4. Launch ipython notebook from the folder which contains the notebooks.
+Open each one of them

+    Cell > All Output > Clear

+This will clear all the outputs and now you can understand each statement and learn interactively.

 If you have git and you know how to use it, you can also clone the repository instead of downloading a zip and extracting it.
-An advantage with doing it this way is that you don't need to download the whole tutorial again to get the latest version of it, all you need to do is to pull with git and run `make-html.py` again.
+An advantage with doing it this way is that you don't need to download the whole tutorial again to get the latest version of it, all you need to do is to pull with git and run ipython notebook again.

 ## License